maksi65432/altitude-discord/tos.md

 We reserve the right to modify these Terms at any time.
 Your continued use of the Bot after any modifications constitute your acceptance of the updated Terms.

 ### 7. Contact Information
-For questions or support regarding the Bot or these Terms, please contact `[Your Contact Email or Discord Tag]`.
+For questions or support regarding the Bot or these Terms, please contact `@juniortonystark`.